Want to set up WordPress Multisite Domain Mapping?

 WordPress Multisite is one of the most popular features of WordPress that enables you to manage multiple websites using the same WordPress installation.
 If you have multiple websites, you can manage them all using a single WordPress installation.

-It is an advanced feature that lets you manage WordPress multisite different domains.
+It is an advanced feature that lets you manage WordPress in multiple different domains.
 If you don’t have WordPress Multisite, then you will have to individually update the plugins, themes, and backups of each website.
 But with WordPress Multisite you can update all your websites with a single click.
 You can also have separate hosting for each domain.

-A WordPress Multisite can install new themes and plugins and can make them available to the websites on the network.
+A WordPress Multisite can install new themes and plugins and make them available to the websites on the network.
 You can also customize the themes for all the websites.

 How to Set Up WordPress Multisite Domain Mapping?